Heritage conservation

 Federal property heritage requirements

 In Canada, there are heritage requirements for the management of federal properties.
-Government of Canada departments must consult the Federal Heritage Review Office (FHRO) for these heritage requirements before purchasing, using, or disposing of a property.
+Government of Canada departments must consult the Federal Heritage Review Office (FHRO) at Parks Canada for these heritage requirements before purchasing, using, or disposing of a property.

 Federal Heritage Review Office